Titanium-Birch/SFTPWrangler/README.md

 ### What problem does it solve?

 Operating SFTP servers and doing it well can be a lot of work.
-Luckily, AWS's **Transfer Family** provides SFTP servers "as a service", meaning users don't need to deal with operating/monitoring/patching/securing/etc the servers.
+Luckily, [AWS Transfer Family](https://aws.amazon.com/aws-transfer-family/) provides SFTP servers "as a service", meaning users don't need to deal with operating/monitoring/patching/securing/etc the servers.
 That's a big chunk of the value.
 Thank you, AWS!
 This repo is mostly "infrastructure as code" using Terraform to configure Transfer Family and a few other AWS services around it.

 In short, this repo lets us:
 - **input:** configuration about SFTP counterparties